Insane Mode Encryption FAQ¶

-It turns out the problem lies in the nature of tunneling, a common technique in networking to connect two end points.
+It turns out the problem lies in the nature of tunneling, a common technique in networking to connect two endpoints.

-When two general purpose server or virtual machine based routes are connected by an IPSEC tunnel, there is one UDP or ESP session going between the two machines, as shown below.
+When two general purpose server or virtual machine-based routes are connected by an IPsec tunnel, there is one UDP or ESP session going between the two machines, as shown below.

 In the above diagram, the virtual router has multiple CPU cores, but since there is only one tunnel established, the Ethernet Interface can only direct incoming packets to a single core, thus the performance is limited to one CPU core, regardless how many CPU cores and memory you provide.

-This is true not only for IPSEC, but also for all tunneling protocols, such as GRE and IPIP.
+This is true not only for IPsec, but also for all tunneling protocols, such as GRE and IPIP.

-Aviatrix high performance Insane Mode Encryption¶
+What is Aviatrix high performance Insane Mode Encryption?¶

 Aviatrix Insane Mode tunneling techniques establishes multiple tunnels between the two virtual routers, thus allowing all CPU cores to be used for performance scaling with the CPU resources, as shown below.

-With Aviatrix Insane Mode tunneling, IPSEC encryption can achieve 10Gbps, 25Gbps and beyond, leveraging the multiple CPU cores in a single instance, VM or host.
+With Aviatrix Insane Mode tunneling, IPsec encryption can achieve 10Gbps, 25Gbps and beyond, leveraging the multiple CPU cores in a single instance, VM or host.